Pat O'Callaghan: Retirement

-Due to the celebrations after the Olympic Games, O’Callaghan did not take part in the national athletic championships in Ireland in 1933.
-However, he still worked hard on his training and he experimented with a fourth turn to set a new European record at 178 ft 9 in.
-By this stage O’Callaghan was rated as the top thrower in the world by the leading international sports journalists.
-In the early 1930's, a controversy erupted between the British AAA and the National Athletic and Cycling Association of Ireland (NACAI).
+O’Callaghan did not take part in the national athletic championships in Ireland in 1933.
+However, he still worked hard at training and experimented with a fourth turn to set a new European record at 178 ft 9 in.
+By this stage, O’Callaghan was rated as the top thrower in the world by the leading international sports journalists.
+In the early 1930s, a controversy erupted between the British AAA and the National Athletic and Cycling Association of Ireland (NACAI).
 The British AAA claimed jurisdiction in Northern Ireland while the NACAI claimed jurisdiction over the entire island of Ireland regardless of political division.
 The controversy came to a head in the lead-up to the 1936 Summer Olympics when the IAAF finally disqualified the NACAI.

+O'Callaghan won the British AAA Championships title in the hammer throw event at the British 1934 AAA Championships.

 O’Callaghan remained loyal to the NACAI, a decision which effectively brought an end to his international athletic career.
-No Irish team travelled to the 1936 Olympic Games, however O’Callaghan travelled to Berlin as a private spectator.
+No Irish team travelled to the 1936 Olympic Games; however, O’Callaghan travelled to Berlin as a private spectator.
 After Berlin, O’Callaghan's international career was over.
-He declined to join the new Irish Amateur Athletics Union (IAAU) or subsequent IOC recognised Amateur Athletics Union of Eire (AAUE) and continued to compete under NACAI rules.
+He declined to join the new Irish Amateur Athletics Union (IAAU) or subsequent IOC-recognised Amateur Athletics Union of Eire (AAUE) and continued to compete under NACAI rules.
 At Fermoy in 1937 he threw 195 ft 4 in – nearly two metres ahead of the world record of 57.77 m set by his old friend Paddy 'Chicken' Ryan in 1913.
 This record, however, was not ratified by the AAUE or the IAAF.
-In retirement O’Callaghan remained interested in athletics.
-He travelled to every Olympic Games up until 1988 and enjoyed fishing and poaching in Clonmel.
+In retirement, O’Callaghan remained interested in athletics.
+He travelled to every Olympic Games up until 1988 and enjoyed fishing and shooting pheasants in Clonmel.
 He died on 1 December 1991.

 Legacy

 O'Callaghan was the flag bearer for Ireland at the 1932 Olympics.
 In 1960, he became the first person to receive the Texaco Hall of Fame Award.
-He was made a Freeman of Clonmel in 1984, and was honorary president of Commercials Gaelic Football Club.
-The Dr. Pat O'Callaghan Sports Complex at Cashel Rd, Clonmel which is the home of Clonmel Town Football Club is named after him, and in January 2007, his statue was raised in Banteer, County Cork.
+He was made a Freeman of Clonmel in 1984 and was honorary president of Commercials GAA.
+In 1988 he was awarded the inaugural Distinguished Graduate Award by the RCSI Association of Medical and Dental Graduates.
+The Dr Pat O'Callaghan Sports Complex at Cashel Rd, Clonmel, which is the home of Clonmel Town Football Club, is named after him.
+In January 2007, a statue to him was raised in Banteer, County Cork.